kimlaberinto/winnipeg-transit-flow/README.md

 Author: [Kim Laberinto](https://github.com/kimlaberinto)

 ## Objective
+* Visualize on a map of Winnipeg, the scheduled (simulated) movement of buses throughout a day for Winnipeg Transit buses.

 ## Ethical Considerations
 As I had the intention of sharing these visualizations with others, I wanted to take precautions to ensure that these visualizations are not misleading.